Corporate Governance

 Factoring Stakeholder Engagement into Board Decisions

-By thoroughly understanding the Group’s key stakeholder groups, the Group can factor their needs and concerns into Boardroom discussions (further information on the Group’s stakeholders is on pages 15 to 19 in the 2023 Annual Report available here.
-The Board’s procedures have been updated to require a stakeholder impact analysis to be completed for all material decisions requiring its approval that could impact on one or more of its stakeholder groups.
-The stakeholder impact analysis assists the Directors in performing their duties under s.172 of the Companies Act 2006 and provides the Board with assurance that the potential impacts on its stakeholders are being carefully considered by management when developing plans for Board approval.
+A stakeholder mapping was initiated during the year and it was concluded that the current stakeholders are correctly identified and remain relevant to the business.
+The Board considers the impact on all stakeholder groups when making material decisions.
+The stakeholder impact analysis assists the Directors in performing their duties under s172 of the Companies Act 2006 and provides the Board with assurance that the potential impacts on its stakeholders are being carefully considered by management when developing plans for Board approval.

 The stakeholder impact analysis identifies:

-- Potential benefits and areas of concern for each stakeholder group;
+• Potential benefits and areas of concern for each stakeholder group.

-- Who is responsible for ensuring the mitigation plans are being effectively implemented.
+• Who is responsible for ensuring the mitigation plans are being effectively implemented.

 Board Committees